FlaxEngine/FlaxDocs/manual/get-started/get-flax.md

 ![Installing Flax](media/installing-flax.png)

-To get Flax: Visit the [download page](http://flaxengine.com/download) to download the Flax Launcher installer.
+To get Flax: visit the [download page](https://flaxengine.com/download) to access Flax Launcher installer.

 After downloading the Flax Launcher, start the installer and follow the installation wizard steps.
 In order to install Flax you will be asked to accept the *EULA* that defines the engine licensing terms.
-You can learn more about legal regulations [here](http://flaxengine.com/licensing).
+You can learn more about legal regulations [here](https://flaxengine.com/licensing).

 To learn more about the software and hardware requirements please visit [this page](requirements.md).